Medal and Decoration

 The scandal of Apollo 15 did not come from medallions but from philatelic envelopes.

 The latest series of Fliteline medallions is for Apollo 1.
 Eight prototypes had been prepared before the cabin fire.
 As a tribute to his fallen comrades, Neil Armstrong took a gilt specimen with him to the Apollo 11 LM.
-Coming from his collection, it was sold for $ 275K including premium by Heritage on November 1, 2018.
+Coming from his collection, it was sold for $ 275K by Heritage on November 1, 2018.

 When the Apollo program restarted in 1968, NASA reorganized this prestigious operation.
 The design is generally made by the crew of the related mission.
 Until Apollo 10 the shape is free.
 The production is entrusted to Robbins Company, a supplier of badges for the FBI and of Olympic medals.